T

 landmark

-An iconic sculpture of a giant troll living under the Aurora Bridge, clutching a real Volkswagen Beetle.
-It's a quirky and beloved public art installation that's a must-see photo opportunity.
+An iconic sculpture of a giant troll living under the Aurora Bridge, a quirky and popular photo opportunity.

 ~120 min